 Starring: Mads Mikkelsen, Vanessa Hudgens

-With the above being said, I’d most definitely go as far as saying this has striking similarities with Killing Eve in terms of the surreal added elements of humour and highly contrasted and artistic cinematography that takes place.
-A real strength of the movie but at times some of the fonts that appeared for the viewer to read were tricky to comprehend and resembled text written using Snapchat or Instagram filters.
+One stark comparison I’d flag up would be the fact that Polar seemed to have many striking similarities with the TV show, Killing Eve in terms of the surreal added elements of humour and highly contrasted and artistic cinematography that takes place.
+A real strength of the movie, but at times some of the fonts that appeared for the viewer to read seemed extremely difficult to comprehend and resembled text written using Snapchat or Instagram filters at times.

-After reading some of the harsher critics, I can understand and appreciate many of the views when it comes to certain grey areas within the movie.
-For instance, some feel like there’s the occasional cheap dig at similar assassin style films (John Wick springing to mind), especially when Duncan Vizla stumbles across and then begins caring for a dog, only for that relationship to end rather shockingly and suddenly.
-Some would also say that Polar failed to take itself too seriously, but I think that was one of the sole purposes of the movie.
+After reading some of the harsher critics, I can understand and appreciate many of the opinions when it came to certain grey areas within the film.
+For instance, some feel like there’s the occasional cheap dig at similar assassin style films (John Wick springing to mind), and some would also say that Polar failed to take itself seriously enough at all.

 Ultimately, if you’re the type of person that may enjoy some unbelievably brutal action scenes you may appreciate this bloody and violent thrill ride with a jaw dropping twist towards the end that should surely set up a sequel.
-Polar is currently streaming on Netflix.
+It’s worth noting that Polar is currently streaming on Netflix.

 “The fun continues tomorrow, Mr. Vizla.”Blut – Polar